Air

 package EXPORT::DEFAULT

-put in all the @components as functions sub name( * @a, * %h) {Name.new( @a, %h)}
+gather all the base and child module classes and roles put in all the @combined-exports as functions sub name( * @a, * %h) {Name.new( @a, %h)}

 AUTHOR